Generating citations and bibliographies with CSL and citeproc-java

-I started with extending asciidoc-bib with support for a library called citeproc-ruby by Sylvester Keil. citeproc-ruby is a so-called CSL processor.
-That means it reads CSL styles and transforms them to citations and bibliographies.
+I started with extending asciidoc-bib with support for a library called citeproc-ruby by Sylvester Keil. citeproc-ruby is a so-called CSL processor, which means it reads CSL styles and transforms them to citations and bibliographies.
 However, I still found asciidoc-bib too cumbersome to use, in particular since it was written in Ruby and my toolchain was based on Java.

 So I asked Google again, if they could tell me something about CSL and Java, but they said they didn’t know very much about that.
 That was when I finally decided to write my own CSL processor for Java.